egladman/favicon.sh/README.md

 If favicon.sh is executed without an argument the script looks for `favicon.png`.
 If `favicon.png` doesn't exist the script exits.

+It is recommended that the original image be greater than or equal to `558x558`

 <br>